Azure Template Specs

 Azure DevOps pipeline integration to Microsoft Teams

-Intro I want to show how to add Azure DevOps into Microsoft Teams in this post.
+I want to show how to add Azure DevOps into Microsoft Teams in this post.
 I will show how to add the App to Teams and integrate it with the DevOps pipeline.
 The integration will display any pipeline actions, and it will also post any approval action into teams.
 With this integration, you can delegate activities in DevOps to coworkers who are not comfortable with Azure DevOps but are very pleased with Teams.
+In short, let us use Teams to ease the interaction with Azure DevOps.

 4 minutes to read